breno-c-bispo/HGSP_BrainFunctionalConnectivityAnalysis/README.md

 ### <a id='general_information'></a> General information:

- The primary purpose of this project is to reproduce the results depicted in the paper entitled **From Pairwise to Higher-Order Brain Community Detection: A Hypergraph Signal Processing Approach on Brain Functional Connectivity Analysis**, submitted in *Computers in Biology and Medicine* journal.
+ The primary purpose of this project is to reproduce the results depicted in the paper entitled **From Pairwise to Higher-Order Brain Community Detection: A Hypergraph Signal Processing Approach on Brain Functional Connectivity Analysis**, published in *Computers in Biology and Medicine* journal (https://doi.org/10.1016/j.compbiomed.2025.111409).

 ### <a id='content'></a> Content: